matjazbravc/Ocelot.Gateway.Eureka.ServiceDiscovery.Demo/README.md

 2. Select multiple startup projects:
 ![](res/RunLocal2.jpg)

-3. Open command prompt and start Eureka server in Docker with
+3. Spin up Eureka in Docker with:
-**Docker run -p 8761:8761 steeltoeoss/eureka-server**
+**docker run -p 8761:8761 steeltoeoss/eureka-server**
+and wait a minute or 2 to start up ...

 4. Run multiple projects from Visual studio